 I’d only been at the gate for a couple of minutes when Group 1 (which for once included me since I was flying First Class) was called for boarding, and so I wandered on.

-you can see what I made of the First Class cabin after the gallery.
+You can see what I made of the First Class cabin after the gallery.

 I’d actually reserved myself a pretty good seat in Club Class, the rear-most row, on the right, by the window on the upper deck.
-I’ve only been upstairs once on a 747, when I flew back from Phoenix last March.
+I’ve only been upstairs once on a 747, when I flew back from Phoenix in March last year.
 It’s lovely up there: the upper deck is quite narrow, so there are only four seats per row, two either side of a central aisle.
 There aren’t many rows either, just five of them, making 20 seats in all, with their own dedicated galley and crew.
 I like that sense of cosiness, which, in fairness, you get in Club World on the smaller aircraft, such as the shorter 787s, where there are just a few seats in the front of the plane.
 However, upstairs on a 747 is in a world of its own.

 So that’s what I was giving up.
 First Class, though, was even better.
 Located right in the nose-cone, there are just 14 seats, with a dedicated galley at the back, which is where we entered.
 I never saw the rest of the plane and, as big as a 747 is, I really felt like we were in our little world up there in front.